 The bias term B represents a scalar offset between the input and output and is set to middle luma value (512 for 10-bit content).

 This filtered mode is used as an additional mode for non-merge IBC blocks, and it is not used together with IBC-LIC, IBC-CIIP or RR-IBC.
 For IBC merge modes, this filtering mode is inherited when merge mode list is constructed.

+In Test 2.5a, the mode flag is signalled conditioned on the IBC-LIC flag, so when the IBC-LIC flag is true, the flag is signalled and used to indicate whether the tested mode is applied to the current block or not.

+In Test 2.5b, the mode flag is signalled before IBC-LIC flag, and the model does not have non-linear term.

+In Test 2.5c, the model of Test 2.5a and signalling of Test 2.5b are used, different aspects of encoder design is chosen from both tests considering the best trade-off.

 Test 2.6: IBC with non-adjacent spatial candidates (JVET-AE0094)